Many-body symmetry-protected zero boundary modes of synthetic photo-magnonic crystals: Introduction

-Photo-magnonic crystals have two natural features that promise exciting topological physics.
-First, they naturally mix very ``heavy" excitations, the magnons, with very mobile excitations, the photons that can leak between cavities.
-Second, it is possible to engineer synthetic background gauge fields in each unit cell of a photo-magnonic crystal \cite{Gardin2023}, as experimentally demonstrated in ref \cite{2023Gardin}.
-Hence, the interesting features of photo-magnonic crystals can be summarised as the combination of \begin{itemize} \item \textit{light} mobile photonic excitations, \item \textit{heavy} magnonic excitations, \item and synthetic gauge fields. \end{itemize} In this paper we will focus on the first two ingredients and leave synthetic gauge fields for future investigation.
+Photo-magnonic crystals have two natural features that promise interesting topological band physics.
+First, they naturally mix very ``heavy" excitations, the magnons, with very mobile excitations, the photons.
+(Unlike the magnons, the photons can leak between cavities.)
+Second, it is possible to engineer synthetic background gauge fields in each unit cell of a photo-magnonic crystal \cite{Gardin2023}, as experimentally demonstrated in Ref.~\cite{2023Gardin}.
+In this light, photo-magnonic crystals are strongly reminiscent of topological Kondo insulators~\cite{PhysRevLett.104.106408} and other heavy-fermion systems with non-trivial band topology.
+This is both exciting and concerning because it suggests that the existing tools of non-Hermitian and/or bosonic topological physics and bosonic topological physics may not fit photo-magnonic crystals well.
+Rather, in analyzing photo-magnonic crystals, one would hope to deploy a tight bosonic analogue of the tenfold way plus a physical set of protecting symmetries.
+Unfortunately, it is not clear what this ``bosonic analogue of the tenfold way" should be.
+Fermions and bosons are, after all, fundamentally different.
+For instance, bosonic systems have no ``Fermi sea'', and can naturally exhibit dynamics akin to those found in non-hermitian systems without dissipation \cite{Flynn2020}.
+Hence, it has been hard to ground the topological physics of weakly-interacting bosons on many-body symmetries.